chrisnitacoddy19/Christain-white/README.md

 Swing API: Used for building the graphical user interface (GUI).

-AWT (Abstract Window Toolkit): Used for handling events and layout management.Prerequisites
+AWT (Abstract Window Toolkit): Used for handling events and layout management Prerequisites

 To run this application, ensure the following: